jreisinger/quotes/README.md

 # quotes

-Learning how to create an API in Flask.
+Learning how to create an API and a web application in Flask.

-Develop
+## Develop

 * enable [venv](https://github.com/jreisinger/blog/blob/master/posts/python-venv.md)
-* run
+* run:

 ```
 export FLASK_DEBUG=1